nasccped/dwm-fulltag-indicator/README.md

         - How can I know my DWM version?
         - Which revision/patch version should I use?
         - About major/minor versions (before installing)
+    - [Get the diff file]
+        - Downloading from GitHub releases
+        - Downloading from DWM patches page
 3. [Tips]
 4. [Customization]
 5. [Contributors]